SmartlyDressedGames/Unturned-Docs/assets/item-asset/introduction.rst

 **Bypass_Hash_Verification** *bool*: Disable hash verification check, and allow for mismatched files.
 Defaults to false.

-**Destroy_Item_Colliders** *bool*: If false, colliders are not destroyed when the Item prefab is attached to the character.
-For example equipped vanilla guns do not have any colliders, but some mods (e.g., riot shields) may have relied on child colliders not being destroyed.
+**Destroy_Item_Colliders** *bool*: If false, colliders are not destroyed when the "Item" Prefab is attached to the character.
+For example: equipped vanilla guns do not have any colliders, but some mods (e.g., riot shields) may have relied on child colliders not being destroyed.
 Defaults to true.

 **EquipablePrefab** :ref:`Master Bundle Pointer <doc_data_masterbundleptr>`: Overrides the model spawned when this item is equipped.
-For example, the Equipable prefab could use an animated skinned mesh component while the regular Item prefab only needs a static mesh component.
+For example, the "Equipable" Prefab could use an animated skinned mesh component while the regular "Item" Prefab only needs a static mesh component.

 **Ignore_TexRW** *flag*: Specified if read/writeable texture errors for the asset should be hidden from the error logs.

 **Left_Handed_Characters_Mirror_Equipable** *bool*: If false, the equipped item model is mirrored to counteract the mirrored character.
 Defaults to true.

-**Instantiated_Item_Name_Override** *string*: Name to use when instantiating item prefab.
+**Instantiated_Item_Name_Override** *string*: Name to use when instantiating "Item" Prefab.
 By default, the legacy 16-bit asset ID is used.
 Since Unity's built-in Animation component references GameObjects by name, this property can help share animations between items.

 **Use_Auto_Stat_Descriptions** *bool*: If true, properties like damage, storage, health, etc. are appended to the description.
 Defaults to true.